Adult degree handbook

 - If applicable, submit copies of all DD214 and other military documents.

-The Office of Adult and Graduate Studies will make the decision on admission after the student's application file has been completed.
+The Admissions Office will make the decision on admission after the student's application file has been completed.

 Requirements for readmission

 Bluffton students who have not been enrolled for one or more registration periods must apply for readmission to the university.
 The factors considered in readmission include those used in the initial admission decision.
-The decision will be made by the Office of Adult and Graduate Studies, which may consult the administrative officers, in cases where readmission is questionable.
+The decision will be made by the Admissions Office, which may consult the administrative officers, in cases where readmission is questionable.

-Students who are withdrawn must be approved for readmission to the program by the Office of Adult and Graduate Studies.
+Students who are withdrawn must be approved for readmission to the program by the Admissions Office.
 If approved for readmission, the student will start attending class with a group at the appropriate course.
 The student must pay current tuition and fees for the courses to be completed.

 Students who have an outstanding balance on their account will not be readmitted until those obligations are met.